chauraph/chauraph.github.io/project/lyrics-space-odyssey/index.md

 #### Wildcard Filtering

 User is allowed to search a word from the mega bubble chart to explore word connection.
-Wildcard filtering is used in which a user may feel that he/she is progressively navigating in the word bubbles.
+Wildcard filtering is used in which a user may feel that they are progressively navigating in the word bubbles.
 This is to immerse the user in the meta-narrative of ‘Lyrics Space Odyssey’.

 <img src="8.png?raw=true"/>